SunnyViewTech/docs/my-website/docs/Integration/UnrealEngine/ue-faq.md

 <TOCInline toc={toc} />

-## How to Combine Facial and Motion
+## How to Combine Facial and Motion Capture

-You can combine facial animation and movement animation using the Apply Additive animation node, as demonstrated in the image below.
+You can combine facial animation and movement animation using the **Apply Additive** animation node, as demonstrated in the image below.

 ![](../../img/20231113153601.jpg)

 You can find examples of combining expressions and movements in almost all of Dollars' Unreal samples.
 It is recommended to download these for reference.
 The download links can be found in the descriptions of the videos.

-## BluePrint compile errors
+## BluePrint Compile Errors

-Suggest comparing against the video to check for errors in the blueprint, and particularly recommend downloading the example project from the video description for comparison.
+This usually occurs because the directory structure was changed outside of Unreal Editor, causing object references to break.
+We recommend following [the steps here](/ue-getstarted) to rectify the issue.

 ## Motion Lag in Unreal Engine

-Make sure that you DO NOT check Use Less CPU when in Background in the Editor Preferences.
+Ensure that **Use Less CPU when in Background** is **not** checked in the Editor Preferences.

 ![](../../img/2024_08_13_19_58_26.png)